xiningchen/xiningchen/README.md

 ### Hi there 👋
 -----
-I'm a Master's student at the University of Calgary working in network neuroscience.
+I'm currently a Master's student at the University of Calgary working on network neuroscience with human brain data.
 Coming from a physics and theoretical computer science background I love learning about how systems work and how we can improve current infrastructures using data.
+In my spare time I paint and draw and go out hiking in the mountains.

 <!--